Celebrity Traitors: Alan Carr was always my winner - even though the odds were on Stephen Fry to triumph

 Alan loudly declared he was off to make a brew instead of a cocktail and strode off to the kitchen.
 But did rugby star Joe Marler seem suspicious of him when he bowled in?
 Nope.
 He was giving Cat – who looked incredibly on edge as she slowly followed behind – the side eye.

 In a camera confessional, Cat said she felt Alan was too nervous and feared he wouldn’t be able to carry out the murder.
-But she needs to check herself first…
+But she needed to check herself first…

 ‘Trump card’

-Let’s not forget what Jonathan said when he saw Alan behind the third cloak.
+Let’s not forget what Jonathan said when he saw Alan behind the third cloak right back at the start.
 He described him as the Traitors’ “trump card” – and I agree.
-Will anyone suspect the happy-go-lucky comedian of murder?
-I don’t think so.
+Barely anyone suspected the happy-go-lucky comedian of murder.
+He was so bad he was so good.
+Excellent in fact!